Sporty App

 • Remove controls that are less effective and too complex for the users.

-• Make games as "group chats" to simplify hosting for better flexibility and communication.
+• Make plans as "group chats" to simplify hosting for better flexibility and communication.

 • Make precise location, date, and time optional for better versitility.

-The design was validated through 2 rounds of usability tests and did not encounter errors during the last round.
+The design was validated through two rounds of usability testing and did not encounter errors during the final round.
 Here are the findings :

 Takeaways 📖